-Japanese architect Toyo Ito is known for grand decorative gestures and ?sweeping organic shapes, which makes this small prefab cabin design both fitting and unusual.
-On the one hand, it certainly stands out … but, on the other hand, it is quite simple and geometric.
+Japanese architect Toyo Ito is known for grand decorative gestures and sweeping organic shapes, which makes this small prefab cabin design both fitting and unusual.
+It’s a study in contradictions, all in one compact form.
+On the one hand, it certainly stands out… but, on the other hand, it is quite simple and geometric.

-A closer look, however, reveals much of his architectural approach unfolding in slightly different ways that are a bit more subtle than (but perhaps still as ingenious as) his signature-style design moves.
+A closer look, however, reveals much of Toyo Ito’s architectural approach unfolding in slightly different ways that are a bit more subtle than (but perhaps still as ingenious as) his signature-style design moves.

 While his larger-scale projects often have natural-looking elements to offset their rectilinear shapes, a similar contrast is achieved through the juxtaposition of bright metal exterior cladding and wooden-themed interior.

 The initial ‘design gesture’ of the folded-looking shell takes on other layers of function, providing a sun-and-rain overhang shielding the front entryway (by jutting out above) while creating a porch platform out back (via the inverse cantilever out the rear).
 The entire structure is set up on stilts, making it partially flood-proof but also foundation-independent and thus more mobile.